 Table of Contents

 - The Gerberian Shepsky’s Temperament

 - Exercise and Diet

-- Is a Husky German Shepherd Mix Right for You?
+- Is the Husky German Shepherd Mix For Me?

 Friendliness: The Husky German Shepherd mix is a good balance of friendliness and caution.
 For the most part, they’re quite playful and affectionate.
 However, expect them to be cautious when strangers are nearby.
 It’s why they’re such good guard dogs.